Work Zone Mobility and Safety Program

 This page provides a number of resources for implementing various types of ITS in work zones:

-• Report: Intelligent Transportation Systems in Work Zones: A Cross-Cutting Study (FHWA-OP-02-025) (2002) (HTML, PDF 2.75MB) - This report is one in a series designed to educate public sector managers about particular ITS technologies.
-This report examines how transportation departments in Illinois, Michigan, New Mexico, and Arkansas used ITS in their work zones.
-The four sites used ITS technology to monitor and manage traffic, including providing traveler information and enhancing incident response.
+• Intelligent Transportation Systems in Work Zones: A Cross-Cutting Study (HTML, PDF 2.8MB) - Examines how transportation departments in Illinois, Michigan, New Mexico, and Arkansas used ITS in their work zones to monitor and manage traffic, including providing traveler information and enhancing incident response.
 Information covered includes why the systems were selected, design and operational characteristics, any issues/lessons learned, and the benefits derived from using the systems.
-The report also profiles other ITS-related work zone products, systems and techniques.

-• Brochure: Informed Motorists, Fewer Crashes: Using Intelligent Transportation Systems in Work Zones (FHWA-OP-01-043) (2001) (HTML, PDF 38K) - This brochure, one in a series designed to encourage decision makers to invest their own budget resources in ITS, examines the safety and mobility benefits of the use of ITS in work zones.
+• Informed Motorists, Fewer Crashes: Using Intelligent Transportation Systems in Work Zones - Brochure that examines the safety and mobility benefits of the use of ITS in work zones.
 The brochure quotes elected officials and transportation professionals from around the country about the benefits they have experienced from using ITS in work zones.

-• Work Zone Traffic and Incident Management System - Keeping Traffic Moving During Reconstruction of the Big I, a Major Interstate-Interstate Interchange in Albuquerque (FHWA-OP-04-072) (2004) (HTML, PDF 127KB)
+• Work Zone Traffic and Incident Management System (HTML, PDF 127KB) - Keeping Traffic Moving During Reconstruction of the Big I, a Major Interstate-Interstate Interchange in Albuquerque

-• Work Zone Travel Time System - Reducing Congestion with the Use of a Traffic Management Contract Incentive During the Reconstruction of Arizona State Route 68 (FHWA-HOP-04-032) (2004) (HTML, PDF 283KB)
+• Work Zone Travel Time System (HTML, PDF 283KB) - Reducing Congestion with the Use of a Traffic Management Contract Incentive During the Reconstruction of Arizona State Route 68

-• Real-Time Work Zone Traffic Control System - Using an Automated Traffic Information System to Reduce Congestion and Improve Safety During Reconstruction of the I-55 Lake Springfield Bridge in Illinois (FHWA-HOP-04-018) (2004) (HTML, PDF 221KB)
+• Real-Time Work Zone Traffic Control System (HTML, PDF 221KB) - Using an Automated Traffic Information System to Reduce Congestion and Improve Safety During Reconstruction of the I-55 Lake Springfield Bridge in Illinois

 Automated Work Zone Information Systems

-• Criteria for Portable ATIS in Work Zones: Lane Merge, Travel Time and Speed Advisory Systems, Published 2005 (PDF 775KB) - This study compares and contrasts 16 different portable ATIS devices in 27 separate deployments throughout the United States.
-The study recommends an 11-step procedure whereby traffic engineers can choose the most appropriate advanced traveler information systems (ATIS) configuration for any given work zone.
+• Criteria for Portable ATIS in Work Zones: Lane Merge, Travel Time and Speed Advisory Systems (PDF 774KB) - Compares 16 different portable advanced traveler information systems (ATIS) devices in 27 separate deployments throughout the United States.
+The study recommends an 11-step procedure whereby traffic engineers can choose the most appropriate ATIS configuration for a work zone.

-• Evaluation of Work Zone Speed System - The system that was evaluated provides enroute traveler information to advise drivers of traffic speeds in advance of diversion points upstream of a work zone, encouraging them to divert to alternate routes when the work zone is congested.
+• Evaluation of Work Zone Speed Advisory System (WZSAS) - Evaluates the effectiveness of a WZSAS and its applicability as a traffic management tool.
+A WZSAS provides en route traveler information to advise drivers of traffic speeds in advance of diversion points upstream of a work zone, encouraging them to divert to alternate routes when the work zone is congested.

-• The Concept of a Smart Drum Speed Warning System - Presentation from January 2007 TRB Annual Meeting Human Factors Workshop on Work Zone Safety: Problems and Countermeasures (Including ITS Applications).
+• The Concept of a Smart Drum Speed Warning System - Presentation from January 2007 TRB Annual Meeting Human Factors Workshop on Work Zone Safety: Problems and Countermeasures.

 Traffic Management Systems

-Speed Management Systems - There are a variety of technologies that can be used to help manage and enforce speed limits in work zones, including variable speed limit systems, automated enforcement, radar, and speed advisory systems.
+Speed Management Systems - There are a variety of technologies that can be used to help manage and enforce speed limits in work zones, including Variable Speed Limit (VSL) systems, automated enforcement, radar, and speed advisory systems.

 Portable Changeable Message Signs (PCMS)